justinknguyen/Pi-Guide/Pi-Guide/NGINX.md

 ### 3. Enable HTTPS

-First, forward port 80 on your router.
+First, forward port 80 and 443 on your router.
 If you have another package installed that uses port 80, you will need to change it's port number or see [Troubleshooting](#troubleshooting).

 Set up the `Host Record` on your domain provider as so: